Indian Institute of Foreign Trade: Rankings

+IIFT was ranked 60th in the world and 1st in India for International Trade education (Masters/MBA) in 2024 by QS World University Rankings.
+It was ranked 51st best B-school globally by LinkedIn in 2024, and in the same rankings it was ranked 1st globally in terms of its Networking capability.

-IIFT was ranked 11th best B-school in India in 2020.
-It was ranked 1st in India in D2C Competitive B-School Awards in 2021.
+IIFT was ranked 7th best B-school in India in 2024 by Indian Institutional Ranking Framework (IIRF).
+It was ranked 9th best B-school in India in 2023 by India Today.
+It was ranked as the most competitive B-school in India by Unstop (formerly Dare2Compete) for the year 2023.

 Port Visit and Social Awareness Program

 IIFT also offers its students opportunity to visit various national and international ports.
 Students can choose their port of choice and are accompanied by faculty members during the visit.
 This is in line with the goal of providing practical exposure to what is being taught in class.

 The institute also has a month-long social awareness program, in which several NGOs such as Muskaan Foundation are invited to the campus to pitch their projects to the students.
 The students are then allowed to choose any NGO of choice and have to work closely with the NGO for the next month.
 The SAP is a part of the course curriculum, and IIFT is one of the few institutions who have undertaken similar social programs.